Bail jumping: How can a criminal defense attorney help me?

 (b) If the offense with which the person is charged is a felony, guilty of a Class H felony.

 Obviously these charges can get very serious very quickly.
 We certainly believe that hiring a top Wisconsin criminal defense attorney will make your case easier.
-For help defending your charges, contact Meyer Van Severen, S.C. at (414) 270-0202.
+For help defending your charges, contact Van Severen Law Office at (414) 270-0202.

 Elements of the offense:

 Bail jumping, like all other criminal offenses requires that the government prove parts of the offense beyond a reasonable doubt.
 The “parts” are elements.
 Wisconsin Jury Instruction 1795 provides the elements of bail jumping:

 - Firstly, the defendant was arrested for or charged with a felony or misdemeanor; and